Good Grief Cook

 • ABOUT

-• Privacy Policy 2023
+• Privacy Policy 2025

 • Recipe Index

-• Facebook
+• Recipes

-• Instagram
+• Subscribe

-• Pinterest
+• Recipes

-• YouTube
+• Subscribe

-Garden Therapy and Digging a New Pizza
+Therapy Gardening and Pizza

-garden therapy butterfly weed
+Garden therapy butterfly weed.

 baby butternut squash..needs more time

 There is something healing about the interaction with nature.
-Much like cooking and baking, gardening is a bit of science, art and magic that result in a feast for the eyes, nose and taste buds.
-It is a wonder every single time a seed planted grows into something beautiful to decorate the living room or so delicious it sends me into a creative frenzy in the kitchen.
-Clearly, the garden is like a private grocery store, only better.
-More fragrant and fresh what’s just picked is what’s for dinner and totally worth digging dirt out from underneath those unpolished finger nails.
+Much like cooking and baking, gardening is a bit of science, art and magic.
+The results are a feast for the eyes, nose and taste buds.
+It is a wonder every single time a seed planted grows into something beautiful.
+There are flowers to decorate the living room or something to cook.
+It sends me into a creative frenzy in the kitchen.

 a good place to hide my daughter in the garden

-The garden also brings me back to simpler times with my kids.
-The lure of the internet and video games wasn’t there for them.
-Playing in the dirt or in the woods is where they’d be.
 Today, as I see my Caitlin designing her own gardens and planting her own seeds I am ever so grateful that she continues to find comfort among the beauty only Mother Nature can give.
 As we continue to share and grow our spaces together there is nothing better than the joy in her voice or the stars in her eyes as she marvels over fields of sunflowers or the tasty fragrance of fresh picked herbs.
 Yesterday, we discussed some new shrubs for fall planting.
 This is what makes gardening therapeutic.

 garden therapy with my daughter yellow roses are her favorite

-Here is what I picked today:
+Here is what I picked today.

-fresh picked basil, peppers, onion and squash
+Fresh picked basil, peppers, onion and squash: therapy gardening and pizza.

 Vegetable pizza with caramelized BBQ onion sauce, bacon and basil

-my daughter catching garden toads
+My daughter catching garden toads.

 Comments

-1. Lou Matino
+1. Lou Matino says

-July 5, 2015 at 6:53 am
+July 05, 2015 at 6:53 am

 great pics of Caitlin!
 Looking forward to seeing the gardens this Saturday.